mrtnetwork/xrpl_dart/README.md

 This package provides functionality to sign XRP transactions using two popular cryptographic algorithms, ED25519 and SECP256K1.
 It allows developers to create and sign XRP transactions securely.

+For BIP32 HD wallet, BIP39, and Secret storage definitions, please refer to the blockchain_utils package.

+For BIP32 HD wallet, BIP39, and Secret storage definitions, please refer to the [blockchain_utils](https://github.com/mrtnetwork/blockchain_utils) package.

 ## Features

 ### Transaction Types